 “It’s hard to watch people not get paid anything but do one of the most important jobs,” said Felt, who left the center and now runs an in-home child care, The Playschool House.

 It especially stung because Felt, who’s worked in child care for more than two decades, was once in a similar situation.
-Years before, she provided subsidized child care to families while she was on welfare to feed, clothe and house herself and her children.
+Years before, she provided subsidized child care to families while she was on public benefits to feed, clothe and house herself and her children.
 To eventually stay off assistance, Felt worked 60 to 75 hours each week.
 That took a personal toll in numerous ways.

 “It took me two years to take my mother’s ashes to [my hometown] to scatter them because I couldn’t afford to go,” Felt said.